These steps are required for cluster configuration for Share. If you are using an

 HTTP load-balancing mechanism in front of a clustered installation, ‘sticky’ routing must be

 enabled for the HTTP requests made by the Share tier to the repository

 tier (the /alfresco application).

 /alfresco instance, bypassing the load balancer.

-If NTLM or Kerberos authentication is enabled with SSO, then Share will use
+If Kerberos authentication is enabled with SSO, then Share will use

 cookie-based sessions and you can configure your load balancer to use sticky routing using